 Finally, one of the really interesting characteristics about the Florida State University neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 3.4% of college-friendly places to live in the state of Florida.

-In addition, if you like the look and ambience of new homes and newly built neighborhoods, you will love the Florida State University neighborhood.
-A whopping 80.1% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 97.4% of the neighborhoods in the U.S. Everything here just feels new.
+In addition, homes built from 2000 through today make up a higher proportion of the Florida State University neighborhood's real estate landscape than 97.4% of the neighborhoods in America.
+When you are driving around this neighborhood, you'll notice right away that it is one of the newest built of any, with the smell of fresh paint, and the look of young landscaping nearly everywhere you look.
+In fact, 80.1% of the residential real estate here is classified as newer.
 In fact, the concentration of newer homes here is so great that they completely dominate the landscape.
 In most neighborhoods, there is a mixture of ages of residential real estate, but here it is almost completely built during one time frame: 2000 through today.

 Also of note, if you like crowded places, then you will probably enjoy the the Florida State University neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 95.9% of neighborhoods in the U.S., with 24,039 people per square mile living here.